Skip to main content

 To be matched, seniors must be 65 or older, complete a senior application, and participate in an interview.
 We also welcome individuals under 65 who may experience isolation due to disabilities.
 Applications are often completed by individuals seeking connection, caregivers, or family members who recognize a loved one's need for companionship, or we have seniors who are volunteers themselves.

 Yes!
-Many seniors in our program have friends, family, or support from agencies like Meals on Wheels or Telehelp who visit regularly.
-In fact, approximately 20% of participants live with at least one family member.
+Many older adults in our program have friends, family, or support from agencies like Meals on Wheels or Telehelp who visit regularly.
 However, they may still experience a lack of social connection and meaningful friendship.
+The CDC states that social isolation—defined as a lack of meaningful social connections—can still occur even in assisted living facilities, increasing the risk of negative mental and physical health conditions (Centers for Disease Control and Prevention, 2024).
 There are seven days in a week and as one of our supporters shared, “The days can get pretty long when you’re alone.”

 The age of our Befriender seniors are typically 65 years old and beyond, but there are exceptions when younger than 65 years old seniors are accepted into the program.
 The abilities of our seniors are varied within levels of mobility, vision, hearing, and memory.